-Art: Children learn to express their ideas as they investigate a variety of media beyond crayons, watercolor, and finger paints.
-Their investigations in the creative art process involve all of their senses in hands-on experiences in clay, paint, inks, collage, and puppetry.
+Art: Children express their curiosity and wonderment as they explore a variety of media such as crayons, watercolor, finger paints, clay, inks, and many others.
+Through creating collages, puppets, paintings, or clay sculptures, the students’ multi-sensory investigations of two-and three-dimensional work using the creative art process allows each student to express his/her unique ideas and understanding.
 Art activities emphasize the development of fine motor skills in grasping, cutting with scissors, pasting, holding and controlling brushes, chalk, pencils, markers, and crayons.
-This area bolsters students' self-confidence and stimulates their imagination as they develop their creative and expressive abilities.
+This area enhances self-confidence and stimulates the imagination as the children develop their creative and expressive abilities.

 Music: Children grow in awareness and curiosity about music within the creative environment of Mercy Center of the Arts.
-The world of sound is experienced through singing, listening, moving, creating, and playing instruments, as well as through introductory experiences of music theory.
-Instruments of the orchestra and marching band are explored, as well as the concepts of tempo, rhythm, dynamics, pitch and timbre.
+The world of sound is experienced through singing, listening, moving, creating, and playing instruments, as well as through introductory experiences of music theory using Note Puppets.
+Instruments of the orchestra and marching band are explored, as well as the concepts of tempo, rhythm, dynamics, pitch, and timbre.

-Science and Math: The Science and Math area of the Preschool Program recognizes the child’s innate qualities of curiosity, and strives to guide the young child through exploration and discovery.
+Science: The Science area of the preschool program recognizes the child’s innate qualities of curiosity and strives to guide the young child through exploration and discovery.
 This area encourages the use of the senses through the scientific processes such as observation, classification, and communication, with an emphasis on nature.
-The children interact with many different kinds of equipment and materials in their exploration.
+The children interact with many kinds of equipment and materials in their exploration.
 Appropriate math skills such as sequencing, counting, number recognition, and one-to-one correspondence are included.

 Return to the Preschool Page

 We invite you to make an appointment to visit our classrooms!

 Hours: MWF, 8:30-12:00

 T/TH, by Appointment

 We will travel around the world starting Monday, August 7